ktoso/rx-wiki/How-To-Use.md

             }
             // after sending all values we complete the sequence observer.onCompleted();
-            // return a NoOpSubsription since this blocks and thus
+            // return an empty subscription since this blocks and thus
             // can't be unsubscribed from
-            return Observable.noOpSubscription();
+            return Subscriptions.empty();
         };
     });
 }